poorao/Machine-Learning-Glossary/README.md

 - [X] Include over 200 terms
 - [X] Implement random term
 - [X] Implement CanFulFillIntentRequest
+- [ ] Better recognition of search terms
 - [ ] Include a trivial quiz to check the understanding of the user
 - [ ] Include more terms